Fudenberg-Research-Group/ChIP-FRiP/README.md

 ## Running the pipeline

 ### Files specification
-Specify the locations of your input files (FASTQ and Bowtie index files) and output files, and choose whether to include spike-in normalization in the configuration file config.yml.
+Specify the locations of your input files (FASTQ and Bowtie index files) and output files, and choose whether to include spike-in normalization in the configuration file `config.yml`.
 Detailed explanations for each parameter are included in config.yml.
-If the experiment includes spike-in, set include_spikein to true, and set index_primary and index_spikein according to the experiment.
+If the experiment includes spike-in, set 'include_spikein' to true, and set 'index_primary' and 'index_spikein' according to the experiment.

-### ChIP & Input table for Peak Calling:
+#### ChIP & Input table for Peak Calling:
 To rescale the bigwig file and call peaks based on an input (control) sample, the pipeline requires a metadata table with two columns: ChIP and Input.
-The sample names should match those in the FASTQ files (e.g., SRR5085155.fastq).
-If a sample does not have input, exclude it from the table.
-A python script for generating such a table is provided here, create_frip_table.py.

 <center>